 - Safety violations can result in disqualification

 Rounds can be altered at the Moxie Pro Series’ discretion due to number of entries or any other applicable situation as designated by the series.

 If an entrant desires to cancel her entry for whatever reason(s), she is required to notify the Event Director by phone or email on or before 5:00 pm PT on or before the last date of open registration.

-Each athlete will receive 5 scores for each run.
-Wakeboarders will receive 4 scores from top level wakeboard officials and one score from a spectator/fan vote.
-Each judge’s score will be worth 20 percent of the athlete’s overall score.
-The judges will give each athlete’s run a score from .1 to 10.
-The five judges scores will be summed and multiplied by 2 to come up with an overall score out of 100.
+For the Digital Events – For the Qualifier and Semi-Final rounds only, each athlete will receive 4 scores for each run.
+Riders will receive 3 scores from top level wakeboard officials and one score from the spectator/fan vote.
+Each judge’s score will be worth 25 percent of the athlete’s overall score.
+The judges will give each athlete’s run a score from .1 to 10, the fan vote scores will be allotted based on placement in the fan vote.
+The four judges scores will be summed and multiplied by 2.5 to come up with an overall score out of 100.
 Each judge will evaluate/analyze the athletes’ runs based on an overall impression and score them appropriately.
 Judges will be able to reward as well as penalize athletes according to the performance of their runs.
 Judges will be looking for the most versatile athlete by breaking it down into difficulty, risk, intensity, variety and execution or the D.R.I.V.E scoring format.

 - Trick difficulty (Technical Difficulty) – This is simply defined as how difficult each trick is based on a number of variables.
 Spins, rolls or flips including spins, grabbing your board, handle passes and the way an athlete lands all subjectively define how difficult certain tricks are in comparison to others.

 - Combos (combining tricks, adding spins, grabs etc)